Disentangling Geometric Deformation Spaces in Generative Latent Shape Models: Autoencoder Model

 \subsubsection{FTL-based Architecture}

 We also consider a slightly more complex architecture with a latent space designed for interpretability under rotation transformations, using a Feature Transform Layer (FTL) \citep{worrall2017interpretable}.
-Our design is inspired by prior work \citep{remelli2020lightweight} that extracts \textit{canonical representations} in the context of 3D human pose using FTLs.
+Several methods have utilized latent-space rigid transforms for mapping 3D data between views \citep{rhodin2018unsupervised,rhodin2019neural,chen2019monocular,chen2019weakly}.
+Our design is in particular inspired by prior work that extracts \textit{canonical representations} in the context of 3D human pose using FTLs \citep{remelli2020lightweight}.
 Nevertheless, the architecture components of the FTL-AE are nearly the same as those of the STD-AE.

-\paragraph{Rotational Feature Transform Layers.} The main idea behind FTLs is to view a latent vector $x \in \mathbb{R}^n$ as an ordered set of subvectors $U[x] = (u[x]_1,\ldots,u[x]_{N_s})\in\mathbb{R}^{N_s\times 3}$, where $N_s = n/3$ and $u[x]_i\in\mathbb{R}^{3}$, by simply unfolding it into a matrix.
+\paragraph{Rotational Feature Transform Layers.} The main idea behind FTLs is to view a latent vector $x \in \mathbb{R}^n$ as an ordered set of subvectors $U(x) = (u(x)_1,\ldots,u(x)_{N_s})\in\mathbb{R}^{N_s\times 3}$, where $N_s = n/3$ and $u(x)_i\in\mathbb{R}^{3}$, by simply folding it into a matrix.
 Consider rotating a point cloud $P\in\mathbb{R}^{N_p\times 3}$ by a 3D rotation operation $R\in\mathbb{R}^{3\times 3}$, to get a new shape $PR$.
-By unfolding, one can analogously perform this rigid transformation on a ``latent point cloud'', as $U[x]R$.
-Ideally, applying $R$ to $P$ or $U[x]$ has the \textit{same effect} (i.e., rotates the underlying shape in the same way), resulting in an interpretable latent space, with respect to rotation.
-We define the rotational feature transform layer $F(R,x) = U^{-1}[ U[x] R ]$ as a latent rotation $R$ of the subvectors of $x$, where the inverse $U^{-1}$ ``refolds'' the ordered set of subvectors into a single vector-valued latent variable again (as opposed to the ``unfolding'' operator $U$).
+By folding, one can analogously perform this rigid transformation on a ``latent point cloud'', as $U(x)R$.
+Ideally, applying $R$ to $P$ or $U(x)$ has the \textit{same effect} (i.e., rotates the underlying shape in the same way), resulting in an interpretable latent space, with respect to rotation.
+We define the rotational feature transform layer $F(R,x) = U^{-1}( U(x) R )$ as a latent rotation $R$ of the subvectors of $x$, where the inverse $U^{-1}$ ``unfolds'' the ordered set of subvectors into a single vector-valued latent variable again (as opposed to the ``folding'' operator $U$).
 We will use the FTL mapping $F$ to enforce a rotation equivariant structure onto the latent space, thus allowing us to ``derotate'' the shape embedding to some canonical rigid pose.
 We depict the desired duality over rotations in Fig.\ \ref{fig:commute}.

 \paragraph{Architectural Details.}